 Adler-Milstein J, Salzberg C, Franz C, Orav EJ, Newhouse JP, Bates DW.
 Effect of Electronic Health Records on Health Care Costs: Longitudinal Comparative Evidence From Community Practices.
 Ann Intern Med.
 2013;159:97-104. doi: 10.7326/0003-4819-159-2-201307160-00004

-Integrated patient portal and scheduling systems reduce patient wait times and accelerate communication between physicians and patients, increasing efficiency and promoting patient satisfaction.
+Integrated patient portal and scheduling system reduces patient waiting time and improves communication between providers and patients, thereby increasing efficiency, and promoting patient satisfaction.

 Features like e-Prescribing, that allow patients to receive their prescriptions electronically, do a great deal to increase efficiency and improve patient experience, while population health features identify at-risk populations and possible gaps in care to fortify patient safety.